 Prince Harry's first visit to New Zealand took him from Auckland's urban buzz in the north to the pristine shores of New Zealand's most southern community on Stewart island.

-The Prince will have an opportunity to learn about New Zealand's past, present and future with a broad introduction to Kiwi culture and society.
-He will meet local communities in each destination, highlighting New Zealand’s diversity and community.
+The Prince had an opportunity to learn about New Zealand's past, present and future with a broad introduction to Kiwi culture and society.
+He met local communities in each destination, highlighting New Zealand’s diversity and community.

 There was a strong focus on Maori culture and values during the Prince's tour as he was welcomed to each region visited by Maori from the local iwi (tribal group).
 At Whanganui, in the southwestern North Island, Prince Harry received a moving ceremonial welcome to historic Putiki Marae.
 After the powhiri welcome and a visit to the marae, the Prince helped paddle a traditional Maori waka / canoe on the Whanganui River - a place of deep spiritual significance to the local tribes.